cirosantilli/linux-cheat/desktop/README.md

 #X11

-Real name: X Window System
+Real name: X Window System.

-X11 is a `window system`
+X11 is a window system.

 It is by far the most commonly used on Linux.